 The broad scope of this new journal breaks down silos between disciplines and sectors to facilitate collaboration across the interconnected issues of water resources management and clean water supply.
 Focused on Open Science, PLOS Water supports giving access to everyone who plays a role in the global issue of water —including organizations, industry-leaders, local and Indigenous communities, and all members of the public—with unrestricted access to the quality-driven science in order to drive change.

-Professor Emelko responded to the section editor nomination, sharing “I am honoured to be named the section editor for Weather and Climate Change with PLOS Water.
+Professor Emelko responded to the section editor nomination, sharing “I am honoured to be named the section editor for Climate Change with PLOS Water.
 It has provided groundbreaking leadership and rigor in open access science that is delivered with integrity.”